 SAT exhibits the worst scale-up performance.
-This result is not surprising, since the only advantage SAT has over the original sequential algorithm comes from parallelized I/O. This single advantage does not make up for the additional communication overhead and the coordinator bottleneck.
+This result is not surprising, since the only advantage SAT has over the original sequential algorithm comes from parallelized I/O. This single advantage does not make up for the additional communication overhead and the coordinator bottleneck.5

-The performance difference between TDM and TDM+C increases with the number of nodes.
+The performance difference between TDM and TDM+Cincreases with the number of nodes.
 For this observation, it is important to remember that TDM+C is simply TDM plus an additional result-collection phase that sends all final leaves to the coordinator, one worker node at a time.
-Because of this additional overhead, TDM will always perform better than TDM+C. The performance difference increases with the number of nodes because of the non-reducible nature of the dataset and the fact that scale-up experiments work with more data as the number of nodes increase.
+The performance difference increases with the number of nodes randomizing the tuples in terms of StartDate and EndDate fields.